godotengine/godot/modules/game_help/Terrain3D/doc/docs/texture_prep.md

 The terrain can work without the alpha channels, however it won't have height blending or roughness.
 That may be fine for a low-poly or stylized terrain, but not for a realistic one.

 Textures can be channel packed using the Pack Textures option in the Terrain3D Tools menu at the top of the viewport, or in tools like [Gimp](https://www.gimp.org/).
 Photoshop or [Krita](https://krita.org/) are possible, but working with alpha channels can be a bit challenging.
-See [Channel Pack Textures with Gimp](#channel-pack-textures-with-gimp) below.

 ### Texture Sizes
 All albedo textures must be the same size, and all normal textures must be the same size.
-Each type gets combined into separate Texture2DArrays, so their sizes can differ.
+Each type gets combined into separate Texture2DArrays, so their sizes of the two arrays can differ.

 For GPU efficiency, it is recommended that all textures have dimensions that are a power of 2 (128, 256, 512, 1024, 2048, 4096, 8192), but this isn't required.